baasbox/docs/source/index.md

 and you are good to go.

 Note for **Swift** projects.
 As of Xcode beta2 you need to drag .h and .n files (and not the enclosing folder), otherwise you are not asked to create a bridging header.
-Once you have created one add the following statement and you are good to go: #import "BAAClient.h"
+Once you have created one, add the following statement and you are good to go: #import "BAAClient.h"

 #### Importing